THEORIES OF READING I - 2022/3

 · Seminar discussion with ongoing tutor feedback in seminar

 The deadline for the critical analysis is usually in the middle of the first term.
-Students receive both written feedback and verbal feedback in tutorials that informs the final summative assessment, i.e. the exam.
+Students receive both written feedback and verbal feedback in tutorials that informs the final summative assessment, i.e. the essay.

 - a range of critical theory;